UnityTech/data-pipeline-challenge/README.md

 ## Equipment

-The data files to use as input are in the S3 bucket at <s3://unity-public-data/flight_data/>.
+The data files to use as input are in Amazon S3 at <s3://unity-public-data/flight_data/input.zip>.
 Install Hadoop on your computer and run your program using Hadoop in Local (Standalone) Mode.

 ## Additional notes